cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/findings-outlook-notifications.md

   A. [Cobalt > Outlook] When pentest finding moved to Pending Fix, send email notification
   B. [Cobalt > Outlook] When DAST finding is detected, send email notification
 4. Copy and customize the recipe
-  1. Configure which pentest should trigger notififcaitons when findings get created.
+  1. Configure which pentest should trigger notifications when findings get created.
   2. Configure which email address to send the to.
 5. Start the recipe